These terms apply to all services provided by Yrless Limited

 15.4 We hold no liability for damage to your computers, mobiles, tablets, network gear, or any other equipment or gear you connect our service resulting from connection to our network.

-15.5 We are not liable to you for any special, indirect or consequential damage or loss of any kind under any cause of action arising under or in connection with our services to you.
+15.5 We are not liable to you for any loss of profit, revenue, savings, business, use, data, and/or goodwill or consequential, indirect, incidental or special damage or loss of any kind arising under or in connection with our services to you.

-15.6 Our liability to you (whether in relation to contract, tort (including negligence)) or otherwise in connection with the provision of its services to you is limited to an amount equal to the value of fees paid by you to us in the month preceding the date of the relevant claim, with a maximum combined obligation to pay damages or losses limited to $2,000 for any one event and a total of $4,000 in respect of all events in any 12 month period.
+15.6 The maximum aggregate liability of Yrless and its personnel under or in connection with these terms and conditions or the services, whether in contract, tort (including negligence), breach of statutory duty or otherwise in connection with the provision of its services to you is limited to an amount equal to the value of fees paid by you to Yrless in the month preceding the date of the relevant claim, with a maximum combined obligation to pay damages or losses limited to $2,000 for any one event and a total of $4,000 in respect of all events in any 12 month period.

 15.7 If either party is found liable to the other (whether in contract, tort or otherwise), and the claiming party and/or a third party has contributed to the loss or damage, the liable party shall only be liable to proportional extent of its own contribution.